hlship/cli-tools/README.md

 - A simple tool simply parses its command line arguments and executes some code using those arguments (think: `ls` or `cat`)
 - A proper tool is composed of multiple commands, across multiple namespaces.
 The first command line argument will select the specific sub-command to execute. (think: `git`)
-- A complex tool organizes some commands into command groups that share an initial name (think `kubectrl`)
+- A complex tool organizes some commands into command groups that share an initial name (think `kubectl`)

 For tools with multiple commands, `cli-tools` automatically adds a built-in `help` command to list out what commands are available.